-More than half (55%)15 of all traffic to France's main ISPs' customers comes from four providers: Netflix, Google, Akamai16 and Facebook.
+50% of all traffic to the customers of France's main ISPs comes from four providers: Netflix, Google, Akamai and Facebook.
 This testifies to the increasingly clear concentration of traffic around a small number of players, whose position in the content market is more and more entrenched.
 Added to which, the gap in the volume of traffic coming from Netflix compared to other service providers is actually widening.